mlr-org/mlr3keras/README.md

 [![codecov](https://codecov.io/gh/mlr-org/mlr3/branch/master/graph/badge.svg)](https://codecov.io/gh/mlr-org/mlr3)
 -->

+## Status
+`mlr3keras` is in very early stages of development, and currently only partially under development.

+ Comments, discussion and issues/bug reports and PR's are **highly** appreciated.

+ If you want to **contribute**, please propose / discuss adding functionality in an issue in order to avoid unneccessary or duplicate work.

 ## Design

 This package's purpose for now is to understand the design-decisions required to make `keras` \ `tensorflow` work